woocommerce/woocommerce-paypal-payments/readme.txt

 = My question is not listed here.
 Where can I find more answers? =

-Check out the [Frequently Asked Questions](https://woocommerce.com/document/woocommerce-paypal-payments/#faqs) for more.
+Check out the [Frequently Asked Questions](https://woocommerce.com/document/woocommerce-paypal-payments/#faqs) for more or contact the support team.

 == Installation ==